Jegatheeshrios/Weather-forecasting/README.md

 # Weather-forecasting
-It Should accept the Multiple City names and forecast next 14 days weather report
+It is an IOS Application.It Should accept the Multiple City names from the user and forecast next 14 days weather report